GFOXSH/Ficbook/README.md

 # Ficbook

-Very tiny open-source WebView-based client for http://ficbook.net
+Very tiny and simple open-source browser for http://ficbook.net

+Special for devices, that too old to work with original mobile client.

 Key features: